 Depending on the time of year, make sure the temperature of the house is set so that it won't freeze in winter or be roasting in the summer.
 Similarly, you also don't want the new owners to receive an extremely high heating bill in the middle of July because you accidentally left the heat on.
 To avoid frozen pipes, In winter, make sure the water is turned off if the house will remain empty for a while.
 Check with your real estate agent or landlord; usually, they'll take care of this for the new tenants or owners.

-I once had a landlord who forgets to clean out the refrigerator, and by the time I moved in, the place smelled of rotten food, and it took me a long time to get rid of the smell.
-Be sure to remove garbage and get rid of items that you don't want to move.
+I once had a landlord who always forgot to clean out the refrigerator.
+By the time I moved in, the place smelled of rotten food.
+It took me a long time to get rid of the smell.
+So be sure to remove garbage and get rid of items that you don't want to move.

 5. Last Minute Cleaning

 After the movers leave or the rental truck is on its way, make sure you go through your old home one more time and clean anything that became dirty or scuffed during the move.
 This may mean mopping the hallways and stairs or sweeping floors where the furniture used to sit.
 Cleaning is essential if you've been renting your place and wanted to get your damage deposit back.

 Make sure you've collected all the keys from every household member then leave them on the kitchen counter for the new homeowners.
 Remember also to leave the garage door opener, too.
 That's one thing that most people forget to do!

 7. Leave a Note

 I always appreciate when a former homeowner leaves me a welcoming note with any last minute instructions that they think I might need, such as how to jiggle the back door lock so it opens, or when the next garbage day is.